-Disassembly: Proceed as indicated.
+Disassembly:

-- 1. Loosen the muffler clamp at the muffler inlet (see Figure 6-2) and remove the muffler support bracket screws. - 2.
-Remove the two 1/4-20 screws and lock washers, and muffler and tailpipe assembly.
+- Loosen the muffler clamp at the muffler inlet (see Figure 6-2) and remove the muffler support bracket screws. - Loosen tailpipe hanger (if used) and remove the muffler and tailpipe assembly.

 Completion of the remaining steps requires that the generator set be partially removed from the vehicle.
-Refer to the PRE-PARING TO SERVICE (Section 5) for the set removal procedures.
+Refer to the Preparing to Service section for the set removal procedures.

-- .
-3. Remove the cooling system scroll and noise shield (see Cooling System in this section) to provide access to the exhaust manifold. - Remove the four exhaust manifold screws and lift off the exhaust manifold and the two manifold gaskets.
+- Remove the cooling system scroll and noise shield (see Cooling System in this section) to provide access to the exhaust manifold. - 4.
+Remove the four exhaust manifold screws and lift off the exhaust manifold and the two manifold gaskets.

-If set is LP-gas fueled, the fuel regulator/vaporizer must be removed along with the exhaust manifold.
-Refer to the Fuel System - LP gas in this section for the vaporizer/regulator removal and replacement procedures.
+If set is LP-Gas fueled, the fuel regulator/vaporizer must be removed along with the exhaust manifold.
+See FUEL SYSTEM - LP-Gas in this section for the vaporizer/regulator removal and replacement procedures.